 The Good Ancestor by Roman Krznaric

 This is all about taking the long view and thinking about generations ahead.
-Krznaric (pronounced kriz-naritch according to my quick troll of YouTube) covers the short-termism of the modern world and then added all sorts of tools and ways of thinking of the future beyond even our own life spans.
+Krznaric (pronounced kriz-narik according to his website) covers the short-termism of the modern world and then added all sorts of tools and ways of thinking of the future beyond even our own life spans.
 He presents the moral case and offers practical examples.
 Of course, the climate emergency is the obvious area in which we need long-term thinking but there are many others as well.
 I have dozens of notes and it might be my book of the year thus far.
 More to come on it.

 *Part read earlier this year and finished this month.